stanfordnlp/dspy/README.md

 This is very useful in many settings, but it's generally focused on low-level, structured control of a single LM call.
 It doesn't help ensure the JSON (or structured output) you get is going to be correct or useful for your task.

-In contrast, **DSPy** automatically optimizes the prompts in your programs to align them with various task needs, which may also include producing valid structured ouputs.
+In contrast, **DSPy** automatically optimizes the prompts in your programs to align them with various task needs, which may also include producing valid structured outputs.
 That said, we are considering allowing **Signatures** in **DSPy** to express regex-like constraints that are implemented by these libraries.
 </details>

 ## Testing